Pressio/pressio-demoapps/docs/src/euler_3d_smooth.rst

    p=(\gamma -1)(\rho E-\frac{1}{2}\rho (u_x^2 + u_y^2 + u_z^2)).

-- The problem is adopted from `this paper <https://www.sciencedirect.com/science/article/pii/S0021999117307830>`_:

-  - in the original paper, they used :math:`v = -0.5`, while we use :math:`v = 1`

 - Initial conditions (primitive variables):

   - :math:`\rho = 1 + 0.2\sin(\pi (x+y+z))`

   - :math:`u = 1, v = 1, w = 1, p = 1`

+  - These are used to create the initial conditions in conservative variables.

+- By default, :math:`\gamma = 1.4`

 - Domain is :math:`[-1, 1]^3` with periodic BC

 - Analytical density as function of time is given as: :math:`\rho(t) = 1 + 0.2\sin(\pi (x+y+z - 3 t))`

 - Typically, integration is performed for :math:`t \in (0, 2)`

+- The problem is adopted from `this paper <https://www.sciencedirect.com/science/article/pii/S0021999117307830>`_:

+  - in the original paper, they used :math:`v = -0.5`, while we use :math:`v = 1`

 ..
 Caution::